Metro Moves: 221-apartment complex The View coming to Castle Rock

 The casino now competes with the new 23-story Monarch, which was built right next to it.

-“Isle Casino Hotel Black Hawk is the premier choice for gaming, dining and nightlife and the transformation into the iconic Horseshoe brand will only enhance the experience for our guests,” said Senior Vice President and General Manager, Norris Hamilton in the release.
+“Isle Casino Hotel Black Hawk is the premier choice for gaming, dining and nightlife and the transformation into the iconic Horseshoe brand will only enhance the experience for our guests,” Senior Vice President and General Manager Norris Hamilton said in the release.
 “We couldn’t be more excited to bring this legendary brand to Colorado and continue to offer unparalleled and elevated experiences.”

 Upgrades also include exterior renovations and “a reimagined casino floor,” which will happen this summer.
-It will remain open through the renovations, which are expected to wrap in the fall.
+It will remain open through the renovations, which are expected to be completed in the fall.